 Introduction

-This Recommendation defines registration procedures of identifiaction scheme defined by ITU-T Recommendation H.IDscheme, obligations and requirements of Registration Authority (RA) as managing the identification scheme.
+This Recommendation defines registration procedures of identification scheme defined by ITU-T Recommendation H.IDscheme, obligations and requirements of Registration Authority (RA) as managing the identification scheme.

 1 Scope

-Editor’s NOTE – Meeting agreed to consider alternative approaches for appointment of Registration Authority (RA).
-One alternative is appointing an RA by SG 16 or TSB and the other alternative is pre-allocation of TLC.
-In this draft text yellow highlighted text should be changed as we take decision on this issue.

 This Recommendation defines registration procedures of identification scheme defined by ITU-T Recommendation H.IDscheme.
 The identification scheme consists of High Level Code (HLC), Top Level Code (TLC), Class and elements such as Second Level Organization Code (SLOC), and Serial Code (SC).
-TLC is allocated by RA and then SLOC is allocated by the registrant of TLC which is called second level RA.
+TLC is allocated by Registration Authority (RA) and then SLOC is allocated by the registrant of TLC which is called second level RA.
 The mechanism is meant for distributed RA hierarchy.

 Therefore, this Recommendation specifies as follows: